Not Accepting Applicants

 Please check the online system to confirm that you have successfully submitted your application.
 Due to the volume of applications and related materials received, the Office of Graduate Admissions will only contact you if your application was successfully submitted and is deemed incomplete because of missing required materials.
 Otherwise, you will hear from us when the admissions committee has made its decision.

 Deferral policy: NYU Steinhardt does not allow deferrals.
-Applicants who wish to be considered for a future semester must reapply by submitting a new application with all supporting materials, including letters of recommendation, by the application deadline.
+Applicants who wish to be considered for a future semester must reapply by submitting a new application with all supporting materials, including letters of recommendations, by the application deadline.